arnoldfederis/laravel5.4-advance-auth-with-sentinel/readme.md

 - composer install
 - php artisan key:generate

+## How to use
+- Just simple type in command php artisan migrate:fresh --seed
+- to test the authentication
+- use in email or username: admin
+- password: admin

 ## Contact
 If there's any problem on installing you can reach me @gmail: dev.arnoldfederis@gmail.com